claestom/snake-project/README.md

 ### Second version

-In the newest version, an extra feature is added thats keeps track of the user's all time high score.
+In the newest version, an extra feature is added that keeps track of the user's all time high score.
 The code is located in the python files ending on v2.